snazy2000/SnipeitPS/docs/New-SnipeitUser.md

 ```

 ### -apiKey
-User's API Key for Snipeit, can be set using Set-SnipeItInfo command
+User's API Key for Snipeit, can be set using Set-SnipeitInfo command

 ```yaml
 Type: String